luki/LetterNumberCipher/README.md

 #Numcipher

-This repository includes simple letter-number enciphering & deciphering algorithms written in Swift 3.0 and Go.
-Everyone is **allowed to implement** them into any project, may it be **comercially or not**.
+This repository includes simple letter-number enciphering & deciphering algorithms written in Dart, Swift 3.0 and Go.
+Everyone is
+**allowed to implement** them into any project, may it be **comercially or not**.

 ##Background